deloarts/pyswx/README.md

 ### 2.5 obsolete methods and properties

 The SolidWorks API exposes obsolete methods and properties.
 Those are not included in **PySWX**.
+You are still able to access them via the `com_object`.

 ## 3 developing